 (now with a fresh, new, bigger window up top in front).

 Truly, it's understandable that folks would get a bit tired of the same thing happening over and over again.
 And having to tell yet another new "enthusiast" that she or he is not looking at all of the details.
 But, everyone started off at the same point.
 Some folks just forget that they were there at one point, too.
 Some folks can handle these repetitious errors from newcomers with unending patience and kindness, and really enjoy helping you come to figure this out on your own.
 It's probably a special gift to be one of those kinds of people.
 And-- they're out there!
 So, don't despair!
-(I've found three other great FaceBook groups, by the way-- where I feel at home, and I learn something every day.)
+(I've found another great FaceBook group, by the way-- where I feel at home, and I learn something every day.)
 Just today, with the incredible patience and guidance of two of my house-seeking buddies (both incredibly knowledgeable and well-versed in researching techniques), I found my first house via a foreclosure deed (a deed or a mortgage record is undeniable proof that the house came from Sears-- or whomever).
 It was such fun.
 It was a dinky little old bungalow, but some family loved it back in 1927, and lost it in 1928, so, as I was excited about my find, I knew to keep in mind that there are real people attached to these homes we seek.

 |This 1930 Sears catalogue image is from an interesting 2011 blog post by Rose Thornton|